axonops/documentation/docs/installation/axon-server/ubuntu.md

 ## Step 1 - Prerequisites

-Elasticsearch stores all of the collected data by axon-server.
+Elasticsearch stores the data collected by axon-server.
 Let's install Java 8 and Elasticsearch first.

 #### Installing JDK
 Elasticsearch supports either OpenJDK or Oracle JDK.
 Since Oracle has changed the licensing model as of January 2019 we suggest using OpenJDK.